action.skip

 Service Provisioning Methods

-Megaport offers three primary methods for provisioning and managing services: the Portal, API, and Terraform.
+Megaport offers various methods for provisioning and managing services: the Portal, API, Terraform, and CLI.
 The optimal choice depends on the customer’s need for automation, the complexity of the deployment, and the user’s role.

 The table below provides a quick-reference guide to suitable users and scenarios for each method.